minhtriet/frozenlake/README.md

 | 🤖 |   |   |      |

 Each time an agent (🤖) moves to a cell, it would receive a reward from that cell.
-The (1) and (-1) is the end state, once the agent move to those cell, the game is over. `✗` is an obstacle, which bounces the agent back when being hit.
+The (1) and (-1) is the end state, once the agent move to one of those cells, the game is over. `✗` is an obstacle, which bounces the agent back when being hit.

-The agent, however, has the probability to side step (p=0.1)
+The agent, however, has the probability to sidestep (p=0.1)
 ```
 Sidestep (p=0.1)
 ↑